 Crossroads of the World

-Designed by local architect Robert V. Derrah, Crossroads of the World is one of Los Angeles' most recognizable properties.
+Designed by local architect Robert V. Derrah, Crossroads of the World is one of Los Angeles’ most recognizable properties and one of the first outdoor shopping centers.
 The Hollywood complex was completed in 1936 and conceived as a cosmopolitan shopping center featuring merchandize from around the globe.
+The site also contains the Streamline Moderne Hollywood Reporter Building.

 In addition to Crossroads, Derrah was responsible for a number of significant commissions in Los Angeles during the 1930s.
 Many of his buildings were designed in the Streamline Moderne style, including the Coca-Cola Building (1939).
 He also designed an addition to John and Donald Parkinson’s Southern California Gas Company Complex (1942) and contributed to the Fairfax Farmers Market (1934).